matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

    callers could be identified by the lack of an `answer_id`.
 An explicit field on every event may be easier to comprehend, less error-prone and clearer in the backwards-compatibility scenario.
  * We could make `party_id`s more prescriptive, eg. the caller could always have a `party_id` of the empty string, the word `caller` or equal to the `call_id`, which may make debugging simpler.
+ * To allow for bridging into protocols that don't support trickle ICE, this proposal requires that clients send an empty candidate to signal the end of candidates.
+This means it will be up to bridges to buffer the invite and edit the SDP to add the candidates once they arrive, adding complexity to bridges.
+The alternative would be a discovery mechanism so clients could know whether a callee supports trickle ICE before calling, and disable it if so.
+This would add complexity to every Matrix client as well as having to assume that all current clients did not, disabling trickle ICE everywhere until clients support the discovery mechanism.
+The mechanism would also have to be per-user which would make sense for bridged users, but not where some of a users devices support trickle ICE and some do not.

 ## Security considerations
  * IP addresses remain in the room in candidates, as they did in the previous version of the spec.